isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

         <label for="acc10">Can I read in landscape mode on my phone using Libby?</label>

         <div class="acc-body">
-  <p>Regular eBooks are always presented in portrait mode on small screens.
-For picture books, landscape mode is usually available regardless of screen size.</p><p class="end-note"> This is because OverDrive has not settled on a landscape reading experience on small screens that meets their standard. </p>
+  <p>Regular eBooks are always presented in portrait mode on small screens.</p> <p class="end-note"> This is because OverDrive has not settled on a landscape reading experience on small screens that meets their standard. </p><p>For picture books, landscape mode is usually available regardless of screen size.</p>
   </div></div>

 <div>